When are you not entitled to flight compensation?

-Regulation (EC) 261/2004 rules that such airport operations-related incidents are beyond the control of airlines.
-Therefore, you are not entitled to a compensation.
-However, that doesn’t mean that the airline shouldn’t take care of you!
+Regulation (EC) 261/2004 rules that such Düsseldorf Airport problems are beyond the control of airlines.
+Therefore, you’re not entitled to Düsseldorf Airport compensation in these cases.

 Strikes at Düsseldorf Airport

-Air traffic controller strikes are likely the worst, as they can affect flights not only in the airport, but also those flying nearby.
-However, we have recently seen all sorts of other staff, from luggage handlers to security go on strike.
+Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
+However, all types of staff can cause a Düsseldorf Airport strike, from luggage handlers to security personnel.

 Bad weather conditions at Düsseldorf Airport

-Planes might be big advanced, but they are not immune to all weather conditions.
-Therefore, terrible weather can result in flight delays out outright cancellations.
-These often happen in winter, when snow can easily mess things up.
+Planes are not immune to all weather conditions and bad weather can result in cancellations and delays at Dusseldorf Airport.
+These often happen in the winter, when snow causes many issues.